langchain-ai/langchain/docs/modules/indexes/how_to_guides.rst

 The retriever interface is a generic interface that makes it easy to combine documents with language models.
-This interface exposes a `get_relevant_texts` method which takes in a query (a string) and returns a list of documents.
+This interface exposes a `get_relevant_documents` method which takes in a query (a string) and returns a list of documents.

+`Vectorstore Retriever <./retriever_examples/vectorstore-retriever.html>`_: A walkthrough of how to use a VectorStore as a Retriever.

 `ChatGPT Plugin Retriever <./retriever_examples/chatgpt-plugin-retriever.html>`_: A walkthrough of how to use the ChatGPT Plugin Retriever within the LangChain framework.